Latest updates

 Remediation and management

 Defence’s PFAS Management Area Plan for Robertson Barracks was informed by the outcomes of the investigations and reflects the low risk identified.
 The management plan recommended that monitoring of PFAS should continue.
-Treating or removing PFAS from the area is not a recommendation of the management plan due to the low risk profile.
+Treating or removing PFAS from the area was not a recommendation of the management plan due to the low risk profile.

 Ongoing monitoring

 Monitoring of PFAS continues on and around Robertson Barracks through sampling of surface water, groundwater and sediment biannually.
-Monitoring helps Defence understand if PFAS contamination in the local area is changing over time and informs the PFAS Management Area Plan.

 Monitoring results to date have found no significant changes to how PFAS are moving in the management area.